 A thrilling destination on I-75 in South Georgia, Valdosta is brimming with things to do, places to stay, great restaurants and events.

-This city in South Georgia has long welcomed visitors looking for thrill rides, animal encounters and sporting.
-Nicknamed the “Azalea City,” Valdosta has also been named ESPN’s Title Town, home to college sports.
-The city was settled in 1860 as a stop along the railroad and continues to be a popular destination for travelers on I-75.
+This city in South Georgia has long welcomed visitors looking for thrill rides, animal encounters and outdoor recreation.
+Nicknamed the “Azalea City,” the city was settled in 1860 as a stop along the railroad and continues to be a popular destination for travelers on I-75.

 Things to Do